Teklez/flutter-2024-proj/README.md

 - Registration process ensures user data integrity and security.

 ### Role Assignment
-- Upon registration, users are assigned a default role (e.g., student).
+- Upon registration, users are assigned a default role (student).
 - Administrators or teachers can manually assign roles to users as needed.

 ### Course (*)
-- Teachers can create new courses, providing details such as course name, description, and schedule.
+- Teachers can create new courses, providing details such as course name, instructor, description, and schedule.
 - Teachers can edit course details, including adding or removing assignments and adjusting schedules.
 - Students can view available courses, enroll in courses, and access course materials.